-•As with the reader's workshop, students are uniting independently while the teacher is having individual writing conferences.
-In the year progresses, guided writing groups are added to the unicher's role curing the independent writing time.

-•At the beginning of the year, teachers need a target conferences around those reluctant writere it way be necessary to visit with one or two students every day, talking specifically, about their writing strengths and building their confidence as writers.

-•Keeping truck on these conferences on the 'Writing Conference Form' can be very helpful in genembering what each student's writing needs are.
+- •As with the reader's workshop, students are writing in dependently while the teacher is having individual writing conferences.
+In the year progresses, guided writing groups are added to the leacher's role curing the independent writing time. - •At the beginning of the year, teachers need in target conferences around those reluctant writers at least be necessary to visit with one or two students every day, talking specifically, about their writing strengths and building their confidence as priters. - •Kesping track on the conferences on the 'Writing Conference Form' can be very helpful in remembering what each student's writing needs are.

-The Share (1457 5-10 min)
+The Share (1987 5-10 min)